bgmbox/BGMBox/README.md

 This includes things like permission groups, server families, and game types.
 Clone it somewhere, and create a symlink to it from `/minecraft/repo/data`.
 From the Web repo, run `rails c` to start a Rails shell session.
 From the Rails shell, run `Repository[:data].load_models` to import everything from the Data repo into MongoDB.
+This same command will come in handy to reload models(ranks, permissions, etc..) eventually when you need to make any changes to the data.
+Just run it, and any changes will automatically be visible on the server.

 Still from the Rails shell, run `Map.sync_ratings` to do some setup required by the couch worker.